-From November 2022, if my counterpart sends me a pacs.008, which format I will receive?
+From March 2023, if my counterpart sends me a pacs.008, which format will I receive?

 What testing options are available for CBPR+?

 The customer testing journey will vary according to your ISO 20022 readiness, either starting the coexistence period on legacy FIN applications (MT only), being able to send and receive ISO messages natively (MX only) or mixing MT and MX during back-office transition.
-The following collaborative platform, tools and service environment are available to support solo, sparring and community testing:
+The following collaborative platform, tools and service environment are available to support self-testing, testing with Swift and with the community:

 - MyStandards Readiness Portal – for testing messages against CBPR+ usage guidelines and identifying syntactical and semantic errors.

 - Translation Portal – for testing the mapping rules between the MT and ISO 20022 formats and ensuring downstream applications can be shielded from format changes, where relevant.